lvdonofrio14/Assignment-1/README.md

-# Assignment-1
+## Assignment-1

-FinTech Case Study
-# FinTech Case Study
+## FinTech Case Study

-## The goal is to analyze the past, present and future of this company.
+# The goal is to analyze the past, present and future of this company.
 I will be looking at their strengths, weaknesses, opportunities and threats.

-* Company: Solana
+# Company: Solana

 * When was the company incorporated?
 The company was created in November 2017.
 * Who are the founders of the company?
 Solana was founded by Anatoly Yakovenko.
 He is the sole founder and the current CEO of Solana.
 * How did the idea for the company (or project) come about?